-- 1. It is recommended that more frequent readings are undertaken to ensure that the stress peaks and troughs are captured.
-Monthly or bi-monthly readings would allow for more representative stress profiles to be generated and conclusions to be more definitive. - 2.
-Site visits should be undertaken on an annual basis by a geotechnical specialist in order to identify any potential visible signs of settlement. - 3.
-Cadent should continue to obtain the canal survey reports from Glaxo Smith Kline and review for any anomalies or signs of movement.
+- 1. It is recommended that strain gauge readings should be undertaken on an annual basis until the pipeline has been diverted to ensure that there is no change in the pipeline stress state. - 2.
+Site visits should be undertaken on an annual basis by a geotechnical specialist in order to identify any potential visible signs of settlement. - Cadent should continue to obtain the canal survey reports from Glaxo Smith Kline and review for any anomalies or signs of movement that could affect the pipeline, which may or may not be captured by the strain gauges.